 Selmonosky (1981, 2002, 2008) describes a simple test for brachial ischemia or cyanosis which involves maximal elevation of the arms.
 The patient leaves the arms up for 1-2 minutes, and the therapist looks for a White hand sign (WHS), which implies cadaveric paleness of the affected hand, usually along with tiredness and/or pain.
 There may also be venous insufficiency, causing venous distention and purpuric skin color indicative of cyanosis.

 If the posture, breathing, and neurogenic pressure-testing all have indications of dysfunction, and of course that the patient presents with additional vascular symptoms, they may very well be caused by vascular thoracic outlet compression.
 I noticed this connection especially as some clients were complaining of dizziness and migraine-like symptoms during strengthening regimes for the scalenes.

-I did some research and realised that compression of the subclavian artery had been shown to greatly compromise the vertebral artery, that supplies the brain with blood.
+Research has demonstrated a connection between compression of the subclavian artery and compromise of the vertebral artery, an artery that supplies the posterior brain with blood.
 Here are some interesting quotes.

 Thoracic Outlet Syndrome (TOS) causes dizziness because of positional compression of the vertebral artery with resultant symptoms of vertebrobasilary insufficiency.
 Compression of 7,C8,and T1 nerves fibers is responsible for the neck pain. – Selmonosky, 2007